RunestoneInteractive/RunestoneServer/docker/README.rst

 interactively by shelling into the container.

 Bring up the containers and then shell inside.
-Once inside, you can then issue commands to test the entrypoint - since the other containers were started with docker-compose everything in them is ready to go.
+Once inside, you can then issue commands to test the entry point script - since the other containers were started with docker-compose everything in them is ready to go.

 Restarting uwsgi/web2py